Diodora fuscocrenulata

-Diodora fuscocrenulata is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets and slit limpets.
+Diodora fuscocrenulata(was also called Glyphis fuscocrenulata) is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets and slit limpets.

 Description

 The size of the shell varies between 8 mm and 20 mm.

 The shell often exhibits a combination of earthy tones, such as brown and gray, with subtle patterns that blend well with its marine surrounding.

+The concentric lira form thickened scales upon the costae and when a little worn out, have a bead-like appearance.
+The foramen is roundly ovate, small, and thickened within, with a white collar.
+The interior of the shell has a thin deposit of white, glossy callus, through which the external costae are visible.
+The dotting upon the margin is formed by the terminations of the costae.

 Distribution

 This species occurs in the Indian Ocean off KwaZuluNatal, South Africa.